AndreiSamorokov/Redux/Readme.md

 ## 2. Counter with React

-## 3. Basic Todo with React -- working
+## 3. Basic Todo with React -- checking